SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP White Blood Cells I-IV_Rinker.md

 ---

-langerhans cell histiocytosis - LCH
+langerhans cell histiocytosis - LCH = hans-schuller-christian disease
 - accessory cells that mainly present antigen to lymphocytes - they have an elongated nuclei with grooves , might be multinucleated, pale eosinophilic cytoplasm,
 	- usually have birbeck granules = granules shaped like tennis rackets in e-microscopy
 - this disease = abnormal prolif of these